Flirting

-Flirting or coquetry is a social and sexual behavior involving body language, or spoken or written communication between humans.
-It is used to suggest interest in a deeper relationship with another person and for amusement.
-Flirting can change in intention as well as intensity, whether it is harmless fun, or employed with the design of seeking a romantic or sexual relationship.
+Flirting, formally known as coquetry, is a form of social communication via body language, verbal expressions, or written language, intended to evoke feelings of playful excitement and potential romantic or sexual interest.
+Flirting can change in intention as well as intensity, whether it is performed for short-term fun or employed with a longer-term intention of seeking a romantic or sexual relationship.

 A person might flirt with another by speaking or behaving in such a way that suggests their desire to increase intimacy in their current relationship with that person.
 The approach may include communicating a sense of playfulness, irony, or by using double entendres.
+Friendliness is distinct from flirting.